If you are 19 years old or over you may need to pay fees for your Further Education studies.

 If you have a sponsor or your employer is paying your fees, please provide us with an original letter on the company’s letter-headed paper.

 Our fees team will get in touch by phone, email, or text if there are any issues.
-If you have any problems paying your fees, please contact us.

 If you choose to leave college or withdraw from your course, you will still have to pay your fees in full.